Boost workouts, strength and performance with plyometrics

 Athletes and even weekend warriors are always looking to improve their strength and performance to give them a competitive edge.
 Plyometrics (aka plyos) might just be the key.
 Used by track and field athletes in Europe since the 1920s, plyometrics today are incorporated into many sports and fitness workout programs in varying levels of intensity and without the need of any special equipment.
 This makes plyos easy to do on an athletic field, workout room or at home.

-Studies published in The Journal of Strength and Conditioning Research have examined the affect on various sports—most recently with 76 youth soccer players.
-All players trained twice per week, but the test group followed a 7-week plyometric program.
+Research studies have examined the affect on various sports—most recently with 76 youth soccer players.
+All players trained twice per week, but the test group followed a seven-week plyometric program.
 When compared to results of fitness tests given prior to the study, the test group improved significantly in their countermovement jump height, reactive strength, agility and kicking distance, but no difference in their 20-meter sprint time.
 The control group showed no significant improvements.
 Researchers noted that to improve sprinting performance, athletes should incorporate running exercises in addition to plyometrics.

 However, you don’t have to be an athlete with a strong fitness base to add plyometrics to your workout routine.
 Just begin at your own pace and remember, plyometrics are tough.
 Expect to sweat, feel your muscles burn and you may even notice an increase in your heart rate.
 For this reason, consult your physician before beginning a plyometric exercise program.